 23. Join an Auxiliary

 The Sacramento Children’s Home benefits greatly from the support of auxiliary groups, which contributes to our success in their own unique ways.
-The Friends of the Crisis Nurseries supports the Crisis Nursery Program; Los Niños Service League operates the Casa Garden Restaurant and gives 100 percent of its gratuities to SCH; and the SCH Guild hosts its annual Crab Feed to raise funds for the Children’s Home.
+The Friends of the Crisis Nurseries supports the Crisis Nursery Program; Los Niños Service League operates the Casa Garden Restaurant and gives 100 percent of its gratuities to SCH; the SCH Guild hosts its annual Crab Feed to raise funds for the Children’s Home.

 24. Attend an Auxiliary Event